dimaswahyun/Smart-Parking/README.md

 # Smart-Parking
-This is my final projrct as a telecomunication engineering student.
+This is my final project as a telecomunication engineering student.
+This application is useful for finding out the remaining parking slots in a place, and even being able to reserve parking slots from anywhere.

 with this project you abble to monitor and book the slot parking there are 4 side of coding: